oktaytuncay/Kubernetes/kubernetes.md

 A ClusterRole can be used to grant the same permissions as a Role.
 Used to authorize users to cluster-wide resources such as nodes, persistent volumes,  secrets and etc...

-Cluster Roles are just like roles, except they are for a cluster scoped resources.
+Cluster Roles are just like roles, except they are for cluster-scoped resources.
 For example, an admin role can be created to provide a cluster administrator permissions to view, create or delete nodes in a cluster.
 As seen below, resources are nodes.

 ```properties
 apiVersion: rbac.authorization.k8s.io/v1